IshitaPrajapati08/IshitaPrajapati08/README.md

-# Hi, I’m Ishita Prajapati 👋
+#  Bonjour, je suis Ishita Prajapati👋

 ## Hacktoberfest 2025: From Curious to Contributor 🌱🎉